CBN seeks review of strategy in tackling housing deficit – The Sun Nigeria

 The apex bank said whereas there is a burgeoning demand for affordable housing in Nigeria, the existing intervention by government and other economic agents were insufficient to narrow the huge and growing gap in the housing sector.

-CBN Deputy Governor, Economic policy, Dr. Nnanna Okwu stated these during the commissioning of CBN Multi-Purpose Cooperative Society Limited Housing Project ‘Solar City Estate Enugu’.
+CBN Deputy Governor, Economic policy, Dr. Nnanna Okwu, stated these during the commissioning of CBN Multi-Purpose Cooperative Society Limited Housing Project ‘Solar City Estate Enugu,’ yesterday.

-Represented by CBN Enugu Branch Controller, Ogbueshi Chiedozie Okonjo, Okwu noted that the housing sector is strategic to the Nigerian economy and contributed about 8.0 per cent to GDP during the period 2014-2018.
+Represented by CBN Enugu Branch Controller, Ogbueshi Chiedozie Okonjo, Okwu noted that the housing sector is strategic to the economy and contributed about 8 per cent to GDP from 2014-2018.

 “However, the sector remains grossly underdeveloped due to certain inhibiting factors, which have resulted to a huge housing deficit.
 Besides, housing production in the country caters mainly for the upper income households in the urban centres, leaving an acute housing shortage for middle- and low-income households.
 Ironically it is the people in the lower income strata that have the greatest need for housing,” Okwu lamented.